privacytrustlab/ml_privacy_meter/README.md

 ## Quickstart

-We provide examples of how to run privacy meter on standard datasets and models in the [experiments](experiments/) folder.
-Run the following code for your first membership inference attack on CIFAR10.
+We provide examples of how to run Privacy Meter on standard datasets and models in the [experiments](experiments/) folder.
+Run the following code for your first membership inference attack on CIFAR10 (we support various datasets, e.g., CIFAR100 and Purchase dataset, but the default example is based on CIFAR10).

 ```
 cd experiments